ElementalNinja/GroupProject/use-cases/use-case-6.md

-# USE CASE: 5 As an HR advisor I want to view an employee's details so that the employee's promotion request can be supported.
+# USE CASE: Review an employees details to aid in promotion request
 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

+As an HR advisor I want to view an employee's details so that the employee's promotion request can be supported.